-Update 2021: I wrote this post in 2011 while reviewing the textbook Anthropology: What does it mean to be human?.
+Update: I wrote this post in 2011 while reviewing the textbook Anthropology: What does it mean to be human?.
 This post was a call-to-action for teaching Anthropology 101 or Introduction to Anthropology.
 I’ve updated the content links, but the assessment of anthropology textbooks is from 2011.
 Although some of the textbooks have improved, in general it seems anthropology did not recognize the economic and political realities that have only been exacerbated over the past decade–see Purpose of Living Anthropologically for more.

 “Anthropology should have changed the world” begins Thomas Hylland Eriksen on the first page of his 2006 Engaging Anthropology.
 To fulfill that promise, Anthropology 101 is a great place to start.

 Following on my review of whether Anthropology 101 textbooks were ready for Denisovan and Neandertal admixture, this post widens the scope to “Human Nature, Race, and Evolution,” themes often treated in the Biological Anthropology segment of a four-field course.
 I admire four-field textbook authors and know it is difficult to tackle all the material.
 Still, we can do more to show anthropology’s world-changing potential in Anthropology 101.

 Anthropology 101 can take on Pinker and other Pundits